adamhl8/eyir/README.md

 # eyir

-Bot for the Warrior Discord Community, [Skyhold](https://discord.gg/Skyhold).
+A Discord bot for the Warrior Discord Community, [Skyhold](https://discord.gg/Skyhold).

 ## Installation